EricB326/dotfiles/README.md

+# Work In Progress

+These dotfiles are currently in a deep w.i.p phase.

 # Dotfiles Introduction

-This repository contains the dotfiles I use across my systems.
+This repository contains the dotfiles I use across my Linux (and to some extent WSL) systems.
+I built these dotfiles with development on a laptop in mind.
+My goal was to maintain a minimal lightweight environment whilst also learning the what things could be done when ricing a system.
+My environment that I built these dotfiles on is a laptop running Arch utilising Hyprland as a Wayland compositor.
 The requirements and instructions for these dotfiles are outlined below.

 ## Requirements